Mental health organisation Wave Project Scotland launch new ‘22 challenge’

 The goal is to ultimately raise £22,000 for the organisation.
 Donations can be made here.

-GlasgowWorld spoke exclusively with Ruairidh Farquharson who came up with the challenge, and works with Wave Project Scotland, he said: “The challenge care due to our amazing volunteers wanting to get involved with fundraising”
+GlasgowWorld spoke exclusively with Ruairidh Farquharson who came up with the challenge, and works with Wave Project Scotland, he said: “The challenge came about due to our amazing volunteers wanting to get involved with fundraising”

 “We wanted to encourage more people to get involved, and help us out.”